karpova01/MLOpsFromScratch/Challenge-02.md

     find $(Pipeline.Workspace) -print | sed -e "s;[^/]*/;|____;g;s;____|; |;g"
     ```
 - Use the [predefined variables](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=classic) in Azure DevOps to make your tasks simpler & more robust.
-- Make sure you specify the version of Python you want the tasks to use (`Python 3.6`, there is a task for this)
-- Use the `Azure CLI` task to run the Python scripts since they need to interact with the `Azure Machine Learning` resource.

 ## Learning resources